Our goal is simple: Creating healthier communities.

 While you are here, we invite you to learn more about the outstanding programs happening across the region and engage in this community first hand.
 Here, we can share stories to inspire each other to take action and get involved.
 We welcome your comments and encourage you to share any of the stories, programs, or ideas on this site you find exciting, informative, or inspirational.

 Kaiser Permanente is working in numerous ways to strengthen the connection between where people get care and where they live, work, and play.

 Creating healthy communities is central to our mission and critical to individual health and wellness.
-In Southern California alone, we’ve invested more than $630 million in 2013 to help make this happen.
+In Southern California alone, we’ve invested almost $948 million in 2017 to help make this happen.
 The bulk of this investment has gone directly to programs in one of three categories: Healthy People, Healthy Environments, & Sharing Knowledge.

 Additionally, Kaiser Permanente supports regional medical centers throughout Southern California in order to ensure a broad base of care and services provided to the local community through our Safety Net Partnership.